 The breast tissue needs to be squashed to keep the breast still and to get a clear picture.
 Most women find this uncomfortable, and for some women it’s painful for a short time.

-Mammograms are usually only used for women aged 35–40.
+Mammograms are usually only used in women over the age of 35.
 In younger women, the breast tissue is more dense (has less fat), which makes it difficult to detect any changes on the mammogram.

 An ultrasound uses sound waves to build up a picture of the breast.
 It can show if a lump is solid (made of cells) or is a fluid-filled cyst.